LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 Your solution should include, at minimum, the following functionality:

-1. When playing a game, *randomly* select one of the words in the external file to output to the console for the user to guess (Use the `Random` class)
+1. When playing a game, *randomly* select one of the words in the external file to output to the console for the user to guess.
+(Use the `Random` class)
 1. You should have a record of the letters they have attempted so far.
-1. If they guess a correct letter, display that letter in the console for them to refer back to when making guesses (i.e. C _ D E)
+1. If they guess a correct letter, display that letter in the console for them to refer back to when making guesses.
+(i.e. C _ D E)
 1. Your program does not need to be case sensitive.
-1. Errors should be handled through Exception handling
+1. Errors should be handled through Exception handling.
 1. ***Do not create external classes to accomplish this task.
 All code should live in the `Program.cs` file***
 1. Stay within scope, you may use the methods/classes listed below if desired.
-1. Once the game is completed, the user should be presented with the option to "Play again" (a new random word is generated), or "Exit" (the program terminates)
+1. Once the game is completed, the user should be presented with the option to "Play Again" (a new random word is generated), or "Exit" (the program terminates).
 1. The user should only be allowed to guess only 1 letter at a time.
 Do not make it so that they can input the whole alphabet and get the answer.

 ## Guidance